Metatrader for iPad, similarities and differences

 Naturally, with the advent of technological capabilities, programmers and brokerage companies do not stand still, so the appearance of such applications was not some kind of super news.

-Today, the two operating systems that are installed in almost every tablet are considered the most common in the world, namely Android and iOS from the mega corporation Apple.
-Trading platforms for tablets and smartphones have almost the same functionality, the only thing that differs is some design elements.
+Today, two operating systems are considered the most widespread worldwide, installed on virtually every tablet: Android and iOS from the megacorporation Apple.
+Trading platforms for tablets and smartphones offer virtually identical functionality, with only a few design differences.

-However, in this article we will try to get as familiar as possible with the MetaTrader program for iPad and also find similarities and differences with the version for MT4 for a personal computer.
+However, in this article, we will try to get as familiar as possible with the MetaTrader program for iPad, as well as identify similarities and differences with the MT4 version for personal computers.

 Installing MetaTrader for iPad

-After the first launch, you will see a traditional window in which the program will prompt you to create a demo account or select a server for an existing one.
-After you enter your account information, the application will launch, and you will get this view:
+After the first launch, you'll see the standard window asking you to create a demo account or select a server for an existing one.
+After you enter your account details, the app will launch, and you'll see this:

 Functionality overview